Assessments (PSAT, SAT/ACT, SBAC, WCAS, WLCT)

 State tests provide a snapshot of your student’s performance during testing and are not indicators of their skills and knowledge which are primarily shown in classroom performance.
 If you have any questions about your student’s state testing results or academic performance, please contact your student’s counselor.

-Posted 10/6/23 ds
+Posted 3/7/25 ds

-Spring State ELA, math, and WCAS (science) Testing 2022-23:
+Spring State ELA, math, and WCAS (science) Testing

 Mark Your Calendars

-In the spring of the 2022-23 school year, current 10th-grade students are scheduled to participate in Smarter Balanced ELA and math state testing as an avenue of fulfilling the state's ELA and math graduation pathway requirement.
+In the spring of the current school year, current 10th-grade students are scheduled to participate in Smarter Balanced ELA and math state testing as an avenue of fulfilling the state's ELA and math graduation pathway requirement.
 Additionally, any 11th-grade or 12th-grade students who have not yet fulfilled the state ELA and/or math graduation pathway requirement will have the opportunity to re-take the ELA and/or math Smarter Balanced test.
 Juniors will also participate in the state WCAS science exam for federal accountability purposes.

 Students must be present on each designated testing day or will need to participate in a make-up session for the missed section of the exam.